Budibase/website/content/blog/data/how-to-integrate-multiple-databases.md

 ### 1. Connect your data

-The first step is to connect your databases to the Budibase builder.
+The first step is loading your data in the Budibase builder.
 Of course, you might have several data sources, but for simplicity’s sake, we’ll use two in our example.
 Let’s say we have one MySQL database from our CRM, and one Postgres database from our invoicing tool.

 Each has multiple tables, including one for customer details.
 These common tables store a range of different attributes, but each database contains fields for each customer’s contact details.

-We want to build a tool where internal users and customers themselves can update their contact details in both databases, with a single interface.
+We want to build a tool where internal users and customers themselves can update their contact details in both databases, in real time with a single interface.

 Budibase offers a range of intuitive connectors for external data.
 In the builder, head over to the _Data_ tab, and select the plus icon to add a new source: